circleci/circleci-docs/jekyll/_cci2/executor-types.md

 version: 2
 jobs:
   build:
-    machine:
+    machine: true
 ```

 The default image for the machine executor is `circleci/classic:latest`.
 If you don't specify an image, jobs will run on the default image - which is currently circleci/classic:201710-01 but may change in future.

+**Note:** The `image` key is not required on self-hosted installations of CircleCI Server (see example above) but if it is used, it should be set to: `image: default`.

-Cloud users can specify other images using the `image` key. **Note:** The `image` key is not supported on private installations of CircleCI.
+Cloud users can specify other images using the `image` key.

 The `image` key accepts one of three image types, refer to the [Configuration Reference]({{ site.baseurl }}/2.0/configuration-reference/#machine) for additional details about classic versions: